lunarmodules/ldoc/readme.md

 - this is important since this function has become deprecated in Lua 5.2.
 And you can avoid having to embed HTML in commments by using Markdown.

-LDoc will also work with Lua C extension code, and provides some convenient shortcuts.
+LDoc will also work with Lua C/C++ extension code, and provides some convenient shortcuts.

 An example showing the support for named sections and 'classes' is the [Winapi documentation](http://stevedonovan.github.com/winapi/api.html); this is generated from